#Sandbox

 auto_resume | boolean | Auto-resume when accessed |

 env_vars and webhook cannot be updated at runtime.
 These fields only take effect when the sandbox is created.
-To use different environment variables, create a new sandbox.
+To use different sandbox-level environment variables, create a new sandbox.

 go_, err = client.UpdateSandbox(ctx, sandbox.ID, apispec.SandboxUpdateRequest{ Config: apispec.NewOptSandboxUpdateConfig(apispec.SandboxUpdateConfig{ TTL: apispec.NewOptInt32(600), AutoResume: apispec.NewOptBool(false), }), }) if err != nil { log.Fatal(err) }